Chilean art: History

 Art historian Luis Álvarez Urquieta was one of the first authors to raise the issue of pre-Columbian art in his book "Pintura en Chile" (Painting in Chile).
 The author explains that most of the painting developed before the arrival of the Spanish was done by the Atacameño and Araucano cultures, and also identified Diaguita and Inca influences.

 The use of art in this time could be aesthetic, practical, ritual or religious, depending on the culture and the resources available.
 Animal figures and symbols abound but images of people did not appear unless they were important or had some magical significance for the tribe.

 The cultural references varied depending on the area where the people lived.
 Northern cultures, like the Diaguita, preferred geometric figures and used pottery and petroglyphs extensively.
 The Mapuche people, based in the centre of the modern Chilean territory, were more focused on the rituals performed by the machi (the Mapuche shamans), as well as their gods and deities.
 They developed colourful ritual textiles, used by the machi, and pottery specifically designed for use in burials.
 Their designs did also include some northern influences.

 In the far south, there is some evidence of petroglyph art but less than in the north.
-Notable among the southern cultures was the artwork of the Selknam people, also known as Ona, who decorated their bodies as part of a religious ritual.
+Notable among the southern cultures was the artwork of the Selkʼnam people, also known as Ona, who decorated their bodies as part of a religious ritual.

 Overall, prehistoric native art throughout the Americas was almost entirely destroyed by the Spanish conquerors, and Chile did not escape this.
 Some remains were preserved in the north, where, thanks to the preservative qualities of the arid Atacama Desert, certain objects of pictorial heritage value have survived preserved in time.